 The more you explore the dangerous corridors within each expedition, the more likely you'll gather essential resources; however, every additional room increases the chance you'll have to deal with fearsome creatures.
 Gadgets provide assistance, especially during rooms that require you move around the room while dealing with waves of foes.
 Turrets can protect hallways and doors, but run out of ammunition too quickly.
 Hardening foam can strengthen doors, with the chance to prevent enemies from ripping them to shreds.
 The foam can also be used on foes to freeze them in place, letting your crew take them out.
 When you start, you are given a specific task, usually requiring you to locate a keycard within a particular section of the prison.
 Coordination is a must-have in GTFO, and at this point in development, the game doesn't feature direct matchmaking.
 Instead, you can copy your lobby code and send it directly to the game's accessible official Discord server or invite friends directly on Steam.
 While text chat is included, voice chat is required if you want to have any success with synchronizing attacks and calling out for healing, supplies, etc. Generally, you'll want to coordinate loadouts while in the lobby, ensuring one person has the tracker gadget, and others use the foam and/or turrets.

 GTFO is a highly atmospheric and terrifyingly brutal online cooperative action horror first-person shooter.
 The creepy environments and nightmarish monstrosities haunt my dreams to this day.
 The evolving nature of the Rundown system ensures a carefully tailored experience that stays fresh.
 Can GTFO be played with less than four?
 Sure, but you'll probably not survive.
 Frightening and suspenseful, GTFO is already quite polished for a Steam Early Access title, and it keeps improving with every update.Note: GTFO (Early Access) was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.